lavollmer/news-homepage/README-author.md

 # News-Homepage

-I created a News website homepage based on an example provided to me for design that I needed to match 1:1.
-The design image was provided with no additional help regarding code or framworks to use.
-The main technical frameworks I used were ReactJS, JavaScript, TailwindCSS, and Vite.
+This project involved creating a replica of a News website homepage, adhering strictly to a provided design.
+The challenge was to match the design 1:1 without any additional guidance on the code or frameworks to be used.
+The primary technologies leveraged for this project were ReactJS, JavaScript, TailwindCSS, and Vite.

 ## Table of contents